 The coronavirus has shown which companies and industries can adapt and bring themselves into the future with the utilization of technologies, and which ones will be left behind as a result of not adapting.
 Many more companies are now realizing they can have their employees work remotely, especially in the information technologies sector.
 For India, this is a major win as they have been a key player in outsourcing and information technologies, which can allow for these horrible circumstances to present a new venue for growth and expansion.

-Tata Consulting Services or TCS, a large player in the tech field, is a prime example of this growth.
-As stated in TCS’ annual report, “digital channels as a means for business have gone from secondary options to primary and sometimes only options for business amidst the pandemic.”
+Tata Consulting Services or TCS, a significant player in the tech field, is a prime example of this growth.
+As stated in TCS’ annual report, “digital channels as a means for business have gone from secondary options to primary and sometimes the only options for business amidst the pandemic.”

-“With cloud and new class of collaboration tools, people are discovering that they are able to collaborate with each other just as well working from home, as they did in person in the pre-COVID era,” N Chandrasekaran, chairman of Tata Group, said in the annual report.
+“With cloud and a new class of collaboration tools, people are discovering that they are able to collaborate with each other just as well working from home, as they did in person in the pre-COVID era”, N Chandrasekaran, chairman of Tata Group, said in the annual report.

 TCS used the pandemic to launch the “secure borderless workspace model” and maximize the potential of their employees while providing them the freedom to work as they wish during the pandemic and in future times.
 The model pushes for the heavy use of digital network collaboration tools, allowing individuals to work remotely and stay connected with coworkers around the world.
 This change in the working environment and work process is allowing TCS to venture into new avenues of growth and expand its power and influence through innovation.
 Many companies in India and around the world have since followed this location-agnostic operating model.